It is commonly said that OpenID was created by Brad Fitzpatrick in 2005. However, a little research reveals that openid.net existed before then.

 XNS Logo Understanding XNS

-XNS, or eXtensible Name Service, is a new Internet service that lets individuals and businesses establish a global online identity and address, exchange self-updating business cards, use a single sign-on name and password, automatically exchange and synchronize common types of data , and manage the use of shared data under XNS privacy contracts.
+XNS, or eXtensible Name Service, is a new Internet service that lets individuals and businesses establish a global online identity and address, exchange self-updating business cards, use a single sign-on name and password, automatically exchange and synchronize common types of data, and manage the use of shared data under XNS privacy contracts.
 XNS works through a globally distributed network of XNS agents and agencies.Learn more: XNS In a Nutshell | How Web Agents Work: A Quick Primer | Top Ten Questions about XNS| Defining and Comparing XNS | XNS and Internet Privacy

 XNS Logo Extending XNS

-XNS is also a platform developers can use to create XML-based data exchange and permission management applications. -Leach-Bliley Act and EU Data Directive), and health care (for compliance with the US HIPAA regulations).
+XNS is also a platform developers can use to create XML-based data exchange and permission management applications.
+XNS-based solutions are already underway in wireless communications (for managing location privacy and automated m-commerce), finance (for compliance with the U.S. Gramm-Leach-Bliley Act and EU Data Directive), and health care (for compliance with the U.S. HIPAA regulations).
 XNS has numerous other applications ranging from digital rights management and online voting to secure email and spam filtering.Learn more: Wireless Privacy Presentation | Canning Spam for Good: A White Paper on XNS Permission Filtering

 XNS Logo Introducing XNSORG